HorseWorld rescues neglected, mistreated and abandoned horses, ponies and donkeys, saving the lives of up to 100 animals every year.

 All the horses here have a story to tell, some have happy endings and some do not but all horses that come to HorseWorld for how ever long know what its like to feel real love and care.To report an urgent case of animal neglect, cruelty or abandonment please call 01275 832067, or email the Equine Welfare Team.

 To donate to our rescue work:

-HorseWorld were called to a rescue of a mare and foal who were in a field of ragwort.
-The mare was agonisingly thin and the foal had very deformed hindlimbs.
+HorseWorld recieved a call requesting their assistance to rescue a mare and foal who were in a field of ragwort.
+The mare was agonisingly thin and the foal had very deformed hind limbs.

 Once at HorseWorld the vets made a heartbreaking discovery.
 Most mares who were that underweight would not still be producing milk but, Duchess had been using her last remaining energy reserves to produce milk for her foal.
 What a wonderful mum!

 Cinderella needed remedial shoes glued to her back hooves for several months to correct her deformities and Duchess had a careful weight-gain plan but the pair made full recoveries and are now both on loving forever homes!